michael-mszn/RechargeTerminal/README.md

 > dos2unix start_linux.sh

 - The setup has finished here.
 Go to https://ellioth.othdb.de/.
 You should be able to access the following routes: /, /test, /login, /charging, /profile

+- **Note: If the login page shows "Invalid Server Response" - try restarting the server with the start script again.**